czarandy/mtgptresults/README.md

 ### Preview

-Run a simple HTTP server in the build folder, e.g:
+Start a local web server in the build folder:

-    $ cd build && python -m SimpleHTTPServer
+    $ grunt serve

-You can then test your changes in your browser, e.g. at localhost:8000.
+You can then test your changes in your browser, at `localhost:8000`.
 Once you have verified your change looks good, submit the pull request.